CodezPoet/code_examples/laravel/README.md

 ## Laravel and WordPress using REST API

-The code in this folder is a basic Laravel code example for interacting with the WordPress REST API.
+The code in this folder is a basic Laravel code example for interacting with the WordPress REST API as a logged in user.
 This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress.
 For the output of the WordPress posts the HTML is build in Blade templates.